daltonks/BitmapToVector/README.md

    var traceResult = Potrace.Trace(param, potraceBitmap);
    ```

    Note: Potrace images are only black and white.
-If you want to create one from a specific image, you could iterate over the source image's pixels and SetBlackUnsafe wherever you want the Potrace image pixel to be black.
+If you want to create one from a specific image, you could iterate over the source image's pixels and `SetBlackUnsafe` wherever you want the Potrace image pixel to be black.
-   BitmapToVector doesn't have features to determine which pixels "should" be black, so that part is up to you.
+   - `BitmapToVector`: Doesn't have features to determine which pixels "should" be black, so that part is up to you.

-   If you're using `BitmapToVector.SkiaSharp`, `PotraceSkiaSharp.Trace` will treat all pixels with a red value less than 128 as "black".
+   - `BitmapToVector.SkiaSharp`: `PotraceSkiaSharp.Trace` is a utility method that will treat all pixels with a red value less than 128 as "black".

 4. Refer to Potrace's [technical documentation](http://potrace.sourceforge.net/potracelib.pdf) for more information.